 How much does it cost?

 Each class costs $15.
 We also sell a multi-class punchcard that substantially reduces the cost.
-A 4-class punch card costs $50 while a 10-class punch card costs $95.
-Students can buy a 4-class punch card for $30.
+A 4-class punch card costs $50 ($30 for students with a valid student ID).
 You can buy a punchcard online and pick it up before your first class, or you can buy a punchcard at the door.

 Do I need to preregister?